-Not all prompts are created equal.
-Two people can ask the same model to perform the same task and get dramatically different results.
-The difference usually comes down to how the prompt is structured.
+Two prompts can ask the same model to do the same job and still get very different results.
+The difference usually comes down to structure: what the prompt makes clear, what it leaves open, and whether the model can tell instructions apart from data.

-Each component is worth looking at with concrete before-and-after examples.
+Let's look at each part with concrete before-and-after examples.

 Without role:

-A generic answer.
-It might cover mobile push notifications, email, or even physical alarm systems.
-The model has no idea what kind of notification system you mean.
+This produces a generic answer that might cover mobile push notifications, email, or even physical alarm systems.
+The model has no signal about what kind of notification system you mean.

 With role:

-The task is the core of your prompt.
-It tells the model exactly what to do.
-The most common mistake here is being too vague about the desired action.
+The task is the main instruction.
+It tells the model what to do.
+A common mistake is naming a topic instead of giving an action.

 Compare these two versions: